Diagnosis

 • Tricuspid valve replacement.
 If the valve can't be repaired, surgery to replace the valve may be needed.
 Tricuspid valve replacement surgery may be done as open-heart surgery or minimally invasive surgery.
 The surgeon removes the damaged or diseased valve and replaces it with a valve made from cow, pig or human heart tissue.
 This is called a biologic valve.
 Mechanical valves aren't used often for tricuspid valve replacement.

 • Closure of the atrial septal defect.
 This surgery is done to fix a hole between the upper chambers of the heart.
-Other heart problems also may be repaired during this surgery.
+Other heart conditions also may be repaired during this surgery.

 • Maze procedure.
-If Ebstein anomaly causes irregular heartbeats, this procedure may be done during valve repair or replacement surgery.
-The surgeon makes small incisions in the upper chambers of the heart to create a pattern, or maze, of scar tissue.
-Scar tissue doesn't conduct electricity.
+If Ebstein anomaly causes irregular heartbeats, this treatment may be done during valve repair or replacement surgery.
+The surgeon makes small cuts in the upper chambers of the heart to create a pattern of scar tissue.
+The pattern is called a maze.
+The heart's signals can't pass through scar tissue.
 So the maze blocks the irregular heart rhythms.
 Heat or cold energy also can be used to create the scars.

 • Radiofrequency catheter ablation.
-This procedure treats fast or irregular heartbeats.
+This treatment is done to correct fast or irregular heartbeats.
 The doctor inserts one or more thin, flexible tubes called catheters into a blood vessel, usually in the groin.
 The doctor guides them to the heart.

 Sensors at the tips of the catheters use heat, called radiofrequency energy, to damage a small area of heart tissue.
 This creates scarring, which blocks the heart signals that cause the irregular heartbeats.